vishnuchalla/CSC-510-HW1-Fall22-G41/test/README.md

 ### About
-We are using pytest, to test the basic arithematic operations such as addition, subtraction, multiplication and division.
+We are using python pytest framework to test the basic arithematic operations such as addition, subtraction, multiplication and division.